tnelsond/peakslab/README.md

 - Chitonga (Tonga)
 - Lozi (Silozi)

+# License

+This project is under the GPL3 license.
+This project uses the following libraries:
+- <a href="https://github.com/facebook/zstd">Zstandard</a> (BSD License.
+See ZSTD_LICENSE.txt)
+- <a href="https://github.com/ashvardanian/StringZilla">Stringzilla</a> (Apache 2.0 License.
+See STRINGZILLA_LICENSE.txt)

 ## Peak file

 The peak format is basically a tsv file with tags (for substitutions, like a mini dictionary) and 3 indexes at the beginning.
 Very simple.